jzambre03/job_recommender_system/README.md

 ```

 ### Step 3: Add required API Key
-### Add Rapid API KEY
+#### Add Rapid API KEY
 Next, open the `.env` file in a text editor and add your Rapid API Key.
 This key is required for the program to function correctly.
 If you don't have a Rapid API Key, you can sign up for one [here](https://www.rapidapi.com/).

+Additionally, you need to subscribe to the **LinkedIn Job Search API** on RapidAPI.
+You can do so [here](https://rapidapi.com/jaypat87/api/linkedin-jobs-search).
+This subscription is necessary to fetch job data from LinkedIn.

-### Add LinkedIn Credentials
+#### Add LinkedIn Credentials
 Add your LinkedIn email and password to the .env file.
 These credentials are required to fetch job data directly from LinkedIn.
 Ensure that your credentials are kept secure and are not shared.

 ### Step 4: Run the Application
-The Job Recommender NLP application integrates both the frontend and backend functionalities into a single Streamlit app.
-Follow the steps below to successfully run the application:
 - The API endpoint `/recommend_jobs` is operational.
 - The API processes POST requests with the following JSON payload:
   ```json